LeoDog896/beggar-my-neighbour/README.md

 - Penalty count

 As winning can be determined by this state, we don't need to keep track of the winner.

+The decks should be represented as a queue, as we only ever need to add to the bottom and remove from the top.